oracle/graal/docs/getting-started/graalvm-enterprise/oci/installation-compute-instance-with-OL.md

    java -version
    ```

 The **graalvm22-ee-17-jdk** package is installed alongside **graalvm22-ee-17-jdk** in the _/usr/lib64/graalvm_ directory.
 Note that regardless the version printed to the console, the `PATH` and `JAVA_HOME` environment variables still point to the old version.
-Reset the variables as described in [Install Oracle GraalVM](#install-graalvm-enterprise), step 3.
+Reset the variables as described in step 3.

 ### Note on `yum upgrade`